 - Amazonian manatee or (Trichechus inunguis)

 - West African manatee or (Trichechus senegalensis)

 Interestingly, manatees have also played an important cultural role.
 They have been linked throughout history to mermaid folklore.
-In some cultures, such as in West Africa, they have been considered sacred and even thought to once be human.
+Sailors often mistook manatees for sirens, making the inspiration behind many mermaid tales.
+In some cultures, such as in West Africa, they have been considered sacred and even thought to be once human.
 This is not dissimilar to dugongs’ role in countries like Australia.

 Like the dugong, these are large animals.
 They grow to similar lengths, around thirteen feet long but weigh up to 1,300 pounds.
 Manatees also have paddle-like flippers, similar to those that dugongs use.
 The manatee’s tail is the clearest difference in appearance.
-It is paddle-shaped, while the dugong’s tail is fluked like a whale’s.
+They have paddle-shaped tails, while the dugong’s tail is fluked like a whale’s.
 Another difference in appearance is the manatee’s snout.
 It is shorter than the dugongs.

 Interestingly, the manatee has unique cervical vertebrae.
 It has only six, whereas all other mammals have seven.
 That is, except for two types of sloths.